LILY OJEA LOVELAND

 Madeleine Miller grew up in Palm Beach County and began her ballet training with Ballet Palm Beach Academy at age five.
 In 2011 Ms. Miller moved to Columbus, Ohio for two years to be a part of Ballet Met’s Pre-Professional Program, and she was given opportunities to perform and tour with the company’s Nutcracker.
 Ms. Miller returned to Ballet Palm Beach in 2014.
 Her favorite roles while performing with BPB are Cinderella in Cinderella, Sugar Plum Fairy in The Nutcracker, and Myrtha in Giselle.

 Adriana Salazar is a graduate student of both Ballet Palm Beach Academy and Dreyfoos School of the Arts.
 She is also a college student at Palm Beach State, with goals of becoming a speech pathologist, specifically working with autistic children.
 Her favorite roles include Columbine Doll in The Nutcracker, Blue Bird in Sleeping Beauty, Fall Fairy in Cinderella, and the Youngest Daughter in Christopher Huggins’ The List.
-She has been a part of Ballet Palm Beach Ambassadors trips to Russia, Croatia, Bosnia, Paris, and Cuba.
+She has been a part of Ballet Palm Beach Ambassadors trips to Russia, Croatia, Bosnia, France, and Cuba.

 REINHARD VON RABENAU